 What it did do was tick pretty much every box a mountain bike should do in terms of handling, performance and fun.
 That means that, unless you want to, you probably don't need to spend any more.
 I'm not saying more expensive bikes are pointless - they offer a whole other load of benefits - I'm just saying that if you want to experience essential thrills of riding a mountain bike then it'll hit the spot.
 Supermarket cava isn't vintage Champagne, but it'll give you a pretty good idea what the experience is about.

 Got any more to add to the list?
 Strongly disagree with any on here?
-Do let me know in the comments below...
+Do let us know in the comments below...

 You might also like: